1024inc/engineering-blog/guilds/frontend.md

 - **Continuous improvement** - Driving migrations and updates via a dedicated Jira board
 - **Design partnership** - Close collaboration with the Design team to maintain visual coherence

-## Organization

-**Meeting Cadence:** Weekly

-**Format:** Standup updates from each team, open discussion on frontend concerns, and collaborative problem-solving

-**Communication:** Slack channel #dev-front-end for ongoing discussions and questions

-**Project Tracking:** [Frontend Jira board](https://beyondpricing.atlassian.net/jira/software/c/projects/FE/boards/255) for tracking migrations, updates, and guild initiatives

-**Audience:** Engineers working on frontend applications who want to share experiences, ask questions, and contribute to frontend standards
+---

 ## Out of Scope

+To keep this group focused on frontend engineering, the following topics are out of scope:

 - Backend API design
 - Infrastructure and DevOps tooling
 - Mobile-app development

+---

+## Target Audience

+Engineers with curiosity for all things frontend and a desire to iterate on best practices.

+---

+## Meeting Structure

+- **Cadence:** Every Tuesday @ 5:00 PM GMT
+- **Format:** Topics (brainstorming, knowledge sharing, etc.) followed by a brief standup
+- **Hosting:** Rotating among participants

+---

+## Slack Channel

+**#dev-front-end**

+Join to share learnings between sessions, post interesting tools or articles, ask questions, and coordinate meeting times.

+---

+## Project Tracking

+[Frontend Jira board](https://beyondpricing.atlassian.net/jira/software/c/projects/FE/boards/255) for tracking migrations, updates, and guild initiatives.